 Vitamin C is a powerhouse antioxidant that could really boost your skin regime.
 It brightens your complexion, contributing you getting that elusive glow, help protect against the free radicals that cause fine lines, and help uneven skin tones.

 This ingredient can also correct discolouration from things like acne and sun damage, so is a good call if you’re looking to even out your skin tone after a breakout for instance.

-There is evidence suggesting that vitamin C might work to boost the UV protection you get from your sunscreen, so it makes sense to add it to your morning routine.
+There is evidence suggesting that Vitamin C might work to boost the UV protection you get from your sunscreen, so it makes sense to add it to your morning skincare routine.
 Vitamin C most commonly appears in serum form, so use after toner and before moisturiser.

 The most common form of vitamin is L-asorbic acid, but products might also contain sodium ascorbic phosphate or retinyl ascorbate.
 L-asorbic acid is thought to be the most beneficial for ageing skin, but might be too much for very sensitive types.

 Other than this, you should use Vitamin C product that suits your skin and patch test to find out which ones produce your desired result, as this can be very individual.